Thousands of emergency supplies handed out by food banks in the East Riding last year, figures show

 “The trust’s own analysis shows a substantial fall in the share of parcels being issued due to benefit payment delays.

-“The best route out of poverty is to help people into sustainable employment which, with record employment, we are doing.”
+“The best route out of poverty is to help people into sustainable employment which we are doing.”